operator-playground-io/weather-api/tutorials/weather_api_guide.md

 ### Access the Swagger
 To start
 Go to the **developer dashboard**.
-Access the swagger file in the **developer dashbaord** by double clicking on it.
+Access the swagger file in the **developer dashboard** by double clicking on it.

 - Open the swagger file and press F1 (for some it would be Fn F1).